ISKCON Temple, Delhi

-Sri Sri Radha Parthasarathi Mandir, generally known as the ISKCON Temple Delhi, is a Hindu temple of Krishna and Radha in the form of Radha Parthasarathi.
-The Temple was inaugurated on 5 April 1998 by the then Prime Minister of India, Atal Bihari Vajpayee in the presence of former Chief Minister of Delhi, Sahib Singh Verma, and Sushma Swaraj.
-It is located at Hare Krishna Hills (near Nehru Place), in the East of Kailash area of New Delhi, India.
+Sri Sri Radha Parthasarathi Mandir, generally known as the ISKCON Temple Delhi, is a Hindu temple dedicated to Krishna and Radha in the form of Radha Parthasarathi.
+The temple was inaugurated on 5 April 1998 by the then Prime Minister of India, Atal Bihari Vajpayee in the presence of the former Chief Minister of Delhi, Sahib Singh Verma, and Sushma Swaraj.
+It is located at Hare Krishna Hills (near Nehru Place), in East of Kailash area of Delhi, India.